wagonorgehelp/WagoNorge-B.Sc-2020-VA-revised/README.md

 ### Contents
 - A detailed installation guid
 - Fixed incompatibilities.
 Running fine 07.2021
-- A few program fixes that eases the installation
+- A few program adjustments that eases the installation

 ### Program functionalities and contents
 - PLCs and HMI